 Technology has changed the way photographers create mood boards.
 Gone are the days of stacking a handful of printouts on a corkboard.
 Digital photography mood boards are in.
 In digital photography mood boards, you can also include video clips, website links, color palettes, and more.

-Mood board is an effective visual presentation of concepts and inspirations to develop and evoke a particular style in the project.
+A mood board is an effective visual presentation of concepts and inspirations to develop and evoke a particular style in the project.
 No mood board looks the same.
 Every photography mood board is unique and highly personalized.
 It is created with the photographer’s personal vision and style.

 If you are not sure how to create one, the following information will guide you to develop a photography mood board that works for you.